Cenrax/Safe_Outside/README.md

+# Note
+Due to unavailabilty of live CCTV footages I break the code into two parts.
+The first part focussed on detection mask along with uncovered mouth and nose.
+The code was tested uising live streaming from the webcam of my computer (which can be compared with the CCTV footages) but for social distancing I did't get any possible opportunity for deploying it live but the live streaming can be done easily by pipelining the CCTV footage with the Social_Distancing/src/social_distanciation_video_detection.py file.

 # Mask_Detector

 This is an tensor-flow and computer vision based model on detection of mask from real-time video stream.
 Any cctv camera footage can be pipelined to our model and help in mask-classification.
 This is a part of the project FIGHT-O-MIC smart hospital.